Chapter 6 of 11

 Over time, this builds a map of value flow across the organization.
 You can see which groups are net producers and which are net consumers.
 You can see where resources are turning into value and where they disappear into friction.
 You can see the connectors — the people and groups who bridge the gaps.

-It’s not a performance management tool.
-It’s not designed to rank people or find who to fire.
+This is not a performance management tool.
+It’s not for ranking people and it’s not for finding who to fire.
 If you use it that way, people will game it, and you’ll lose the only thing that makes it valuable — honesty.

 It’s a structural diagnostic.
 It shows you the shape of your teams’ internal architecture so you can improve it.
-It shows you where value flows freely and where it’s stuck.
-It shows you where the spectrum is complete and where there are gaps.
+Where value flows freely and where it gets stuck.
+Where the spectrum is complete and where there are gaps.